TechnicJelle/BlueMapFloodgate/README.md

 ### Config
 - `verboseUpdateMessages: true`
-  - Set to `true` you want more messages telling you what the plugin is up to.
+  - Set to `true` if you want more messages telling you what the plugin is up to.

 - `cacheHours: 72`
   - How long to keep the playerheads cached for.
 The lower this number, the faster skin updates will appear, but the more network usage there will be.